 For this reason I remind you to fan into flame the gift of God, which is in you through the laying on of my hands.
 For the Spirit God gave us does not make us timid, but gives us power, love and self-discipline. – 2 Timothy 1:6-7 (NIV)

-Prayer is a major part of your toolkit for applying God’s power and attention to earthly concerns.
+Prayer is a major part of your toolkit for applying God’s power and blessing to the journey ahead.
 Why should you pray in the ministry action planning process?
 You pray to:

 - Seek divine intervention in your church and community